Veterinary Technicians and Veterinary Assistants

 The difference between veterinary assistant and veterinary technician job tasks largely depends upon the state they work in.
 For example, in Alabama, a veterinary assistant (under the direct supervision of a veterinary technician) can draw blood, prep a surgical site, take X-rays, give certain IV drugs to patients, remove sutures, etc.

 In Arizona, a veterinary assistant can perform most of the duties that a veterinary technician can, such as drawing blood, some dental work, including cleaning teeth and giving IV injections.
-However they have to be under the direct supervision of the veterinarian.
+However, they have to be under the direct supervision of the veterinarian or certified veterinary technician.

 Dig A Little Deeper